canadiannomad/clockwork-event-sourcing/README.md

 ## License

 Distributed under the LGPL 3.0 License.
-See `LICENSE` for more information.
+See `LICENSE.md` for more information.

 <!-- ACKNOWLEDGEMENTS -->